MimiOnuoha/Creative-Approaches-NYU/README.md

 ## Syllabus

+### Week 13

+#### April 28: Presentation on AI

+*Find class presentation in the week13 folder*

+- Do (**required**):

+  - Complete the course evaluation
+  - Work on your final project/debate

+#### April 30: Work in class on project

+  *Arnab and I around to check in with people.*

 ### Week 12
 #### April 21: Guest presentation on Disinformation

 Assignment:

 - Read (optional):

 - ["You May Not Even Know You're Spreading Lies"](https://www.wired.com/story/you-may-not-even-know-youre-spreading-lies/), Whitney Phillips for WIRED

+- Do (**required**):

+	- If you are participating in the debates, fill out this sheet: https://github.com/MimiOnuoha/Creative-Approaches-NYU/wiki/Debate-Sign-up.
+You will need to be signed into Github to edit it.
+If you cannot edit it, just email me the debate you want to participate in and which side you'll be on.
+	- If you are doing a project, it's time to begin coming up with an idea for it.
+Make sure to check out the [project 3 information shee](https://github.com/MimiOnuoha/Creative-Approaches-NYU/blob/master/projects/project3_guidelines.md)t.

+	#### April 21: Guest presentation on Disinformation

+	*Find class presentation in the week12 folder*

+	Assignment:

 	- Do (**required**):

 	  - If you are participating in the debates, fill out this sheet: https://github.com/MimiOnuoha/Creative-Approaches-NYU/wiki/Debate-Sign-up.
 You will need to be signed into Github to edit it.
 If you cannot edit it, just email me the debate you want to participate in and which side you'll be on.
 	  - If you are doing a project, it's time to begin coming up with an idea for it.
 Make sure to check out the [project 3 information shee](https://github.com/MimiOnuoha/Creative-Approaches-NYU/blob/master/projects/project3_guidelines.md)t.